QAR-Lab/uqoclient/README.md

 To be able to connect to the UQO servers, you have to create a config object.
 There are two possibilities to do so:

-1. Create the config object directly in the code:
+1. Generate private/public keys

+    UQO uses elliptic curve cryptography to securely communicate with the UQO servers.
+Therefore you have to generate your private and public key first, before you can start using UQO.
+This is done as follows:

     ```
+      import os
+      from uqo.generate_certificates import generate_certificates
+      generate_certificates(os.path.dirname(os.path.realpath(__file__)))
+    ```

+    This will generate 3 folders ("certificates", "private_keys" and "public_keys") in your current working directory.
+    The "certificates" folder is used as a temporary directory and should be empty after the process completed.
+You can safely delete this folder.

+2. Create the config object directly in the code:
+   ```
    ip = "SERVER_IP:SERVER_PORT"
    token = "YOUR_TOKEN"
+   private_key_file = "PATH_TO_YOUR_PRIVATE_KEY_FILE"
-   config = Config(method="token", credentials=token, endpoint=ip)
+   config = Config(method="token", credentials=token, endpoint=ip, configpath=private_key_file)
    ```

+   Replace "PATH_TO_YOUR_PRIVATE_KEY_FILE" with the actual path to the clien.key_secret file you generated in step 1.
-2. Use a config file
+3. Use a config file

    Create a config.json with the following structure: